 However, termites or boring insects which are relocating their fecal pellets will do so at precise locations.
 These are known as “dump sites” and if the droppings are all close to one another (like within a square area of 12″ x 12″), then it’s safe to say you have some kind of an wood destroying insect which is “pushing out” these fecal pellets from a gallery (tunnel drilled through wood) somewhere above where the droppings are being found.

-So based on this information, I would say to start with some Phantom aerosol.
-This is an odorless material which will work on roaches, pantry pests and wood destroying insects.
-I would treat the two areas directly making sure to get the treatment directed into any crack, crevice or seam I could see.
+So based on this information, I would say to start with some FS MP aerosol.
+This is an oil based, penetrating treatment that would control any pest it might be including roaches, pantry pests and wood destroying insects.
+I would treat the two areas directly making sure to get the treatment directed into any crack, crevice, hole or seam I could find.
 And I would focus my attention to the areas above where the pellets are being found.
-I’m sure there is some kind of nesting going on above where these pellets are falling so be sure to look “up” in the cabinet for any more clues on just where they might be originating from.
+I’m sure there is some kind of “nest” or hole above where these pellets are falling so be sure to look “up” in the cabinet for any more clues on just where they might be originating from.

 With a thorough treatment, there is a good chance some of the aerosol will flow into the exit holes being used to relocate the droppings.
-And if some Phantom gets into any of these galleries, it will knock out the pests inside within a week or two.
-So whether you have roaches or some kind of wood destroying insect, this treatment could do the trick.
+And if that happens, FS MP should kill some of the active pests which most likely will be found.
+So whether you have roaches or some kind of wood destroying insect, this treatment would at the very least help and with any luck, provide you with enough evidence so you could do a more thorough treatment that gets to the root of the issue.
+This would be done by using another product depending on what is found after these initial treatments.

-Now if you are able to locate a section of wood which has what appears to be little holes drilled in it, be sure to direct some Phantom into these holes.
-This will really help.
+Now if you are able to locate a section of wood which has what appears to be little holes drilled in it, be sure to treat it with the FS MP as our videos above explain.
+FS MP is the best option for directly treatment wood and if you are able to find exit holes, they would be the main place to “start”.

 Lastly, I would say to do a thorough inspection of all the cabinets in the home to make sure there isn’t anything else like this happening elsewhere.
-If the problem is only in the one location, the Phantom treatment should do the job fine.
-But if you start noticing more of this evidence in other areas of the home, you should consider doing a more extensive treatment which would involve the use of some Borathor or Jecta Gel.
+If the problem is only in the one location, the FS MP should do the job.
+But if you start noticing more of this evidence in other areas of the home, you should consider doing a more extensive treatment which would involve the use of some Borathor.
 These are wood penetrating agents which may be needed if the infestation is extensive.

 Here are links to these items in our cart.
 Please show your support for our business by purchasing the items we recommend from the links provided.
 Remember, this is the only way we can stay around and keep this valuable web site up and running.
 Thanks for your business!